 Sawa-Makarska, Justyna; Abert, Christine; Romanov, Julia; Zens, Bettina; Ibiricu, Iosune; Martens, Sascha

-Sascha Martens is awarded the Program Grant from HFSP, for a collaborative project together with scientists from Germany, USA and Japan.
+Sascha Martens was awarded the Program Grant from HFSP for a collaborative project together with scientists from Germany, USA and Japan.

 Sascha Martens is awardee of a "Consolidator Grant" from the European Research Council ERC.